Remi-Coulom/joedb/README.rst

 joedb, the Journal-Only Embedded Database
 =========================================

-The aim of joedb is to offer a simple embedded relational database, where data is manipulated directly in the target programming language, without using SQL.
-Only C++ is supported currently, but other languages could be added in the future.
+The aim of joedb is to offer a minimalist embedded relational database, where data is manipulated directly in the target programming language, without using SQL.

-Joedb is currently a proof-of-concept prototype.
-It is not yet ready for real-world use, but the most basic features work, and you are welcome to try them.
+In joedb, the journal of all modifications is stored to disk.
+This way, the whole data history is remembered, and it is possible to re-create any past state of the database.
+It is also a way to make the system extremely simple and fast.

 To get started, please take at a look at the _`documentation http://remi.coulom.free.fr/joedb/intro.html`.
-It contains a detailed introduction, and a short tutorial that demonstrates how to use joedb.